-Figure 3: Phase curve versus aperture of the diffractive surface slicing into 2𝜋 layers and the discrete phase levels.
+Fig. 3.
+Phase curve versus aperture of the diffractive surface sliced into 2𝜋 layers and discrete phase levels.

-2.4 Design of Four-Step Binary Surface of a Diffractive Germanium Lens
+2.4 Design of four-level surface of a binary diffractive germanium lens

-The design of four-step binary surface of diffractive germanium lens by nonsequential mode in ZEMAX is presented in Tables 4 and 5, and it was done by using the object cylinder volume which is a rotationally symmetric volume to design each step of germanium, where the diameter of the front and rear face of each cylinder is the same as the equivalent binary step and the length along the local 𝑧-axis of each cylinder is the thickness of the equivalent binary step, as shown in Figure 4.
-For the optical design in nonsequential mode, we need to define x, y, z position of each object.
+The design of the four-layer surface of the binary diffractive germanium lens by using the nonsequential mode in ZEMAX is presented in Tables 4 and 5.
+The object cylinder volume, which is a rotationally symmetric volume, was used to design each step of the germanium material, wherein the diameters of the front and rear faces of each cylinder are the same as their equivalent binary steps, and the length along the local 𝑧-axis of each cylinder is the thickness of the equivalent binary step, as shown in Fig. 4.
+For optical design in the nonsequential mode, we define the x, y, and z positions of each object.

-Table 4: Optical design of the binary germanium lens in nonsequential mode.
+Table 4.
+Optical Design of the Binary Germanium Lens in Nonsequential Mode